Burkina Faso Travel Information

 A 10 to 15 percent service fee is usually included in restaurant bills, but it is customary to tip taxi drivers, porters and hotel staff.

-Burkina Faso is one of the safest countries in West Africa and most visits are trouble-free, but tourists are advised to exercise caution and maintain a high level of security as theft and banditry can be a problem.
+Burkina Faso is one of the safest countries in West Africa and most visits are trouble-free, but tourists are advised to exercise caution and maintain a high level of security as theft and banditry can be a problem in certain parts of the country.
 The northern Sahel region is considered dangerous, especially near the borders with Mali and Niger.
 The Sahel is too remote for the local government or foreign embassies to provide much assistance in the event of an emergency.
-There have been no documented terrorist attacks directed against foreigners in Burkina Faso, but there is concern that conflict in neighbouring countries may spill over, and some governments, including the British Foreign Office, advise against all but essential travel to the Sahel region.
+There have been no documented terrorist attacks directed against foreigners in Burkina Faso, but there is often concern that conflict in neighbouring countries may spill over, and some governments, including the British Foreign Office, advise against all but essential travel to the Sahel region.

 Crime is a problem in Burkina Faso and incidents of robbery, sexual assault and rape against foreigners have been reported.
 Most crime, however, is petty, and visitors in cities should beware of bag-snatchers, pickpockets and scam artists.

-There are several customs in Burkina Faso that visitors need to be aware of: photography is strictly controlled, and tourists should always ask permission before photographing any person, and never attempt to take a picture of a military or government building.
-Women should not wear short skirts or revealing clothing, and should refrain from smoking in public.
+There are several customs in Burkina Faso that visitors need to be aware of: photography is strictly controlled, and tourists should always ask permission before photographing local people, and never attempt to take a picture of a military or government building.
+Women should dress modestly and keep shoulders and legs fully covered to avoid unwanted attention.
+They should also refrain from smoking in public.
 Shaking hands is an appropriate way to greet a person regardless of sex, and one should always return a greeting.
 Homosexuality is not generally accepted in Burkina Faso.
 Eating, touching another person, and giving someone money with the left hand is considered offensive.

 Burkina Faso is a poor country, which doesn't rank highly for ease of doing business according to the World Bank.
 Business etiquette is fairly standard, with lightweight suits or traditional African dress the norm for meetings, and handshakes and business cards exchanged upon greeting.
 Business hours vary, but most offices are open from 7.30am to noon, and from 3pm to 5.30pm Monday to Friday.
 Some shops and businesses are also open on Saturdays from 9am to 1pm.